postsharp/Metalama.Documentation/conceptual/troubleshooting/troubleshooting-unattended-build.md

 In your build or pipeline configuration, create an environment variable named `METALAMA_DIAGNOSTICS` and set its value to the content of the `diagnostics.json` file.

 > [!WARNING]
-> Using diagnostics set by environment variable always overrides local diagnostics settings used by `metalama-config` tool.
+> Using diagnostics set by environment variable always overrides local diagnostics settings used by `metalama` tool.

 ## Step 3.
 Run the build on build server